Reaching for Our Roots to Heal Digestion

 Compliance is the key; taste and consistency are crucial to success.
 Yet ease really is the number one reason I still eat congee today.
 As a busy student, I immediately started making congee overnight in a slow cooker and found it so convenient that I’ve never strayed.
 Staying the course allowed me to discover for myself the positive effects on digestion and elimination.

 I’ve spent years tailoring my recipes to suit my foodie taste buds as well as the diagnostic patterns of my own constitution.
-I’ve also discovered how to increase patient compliance in adopting this simple nutritional recommendation.
-Because this habit is easy to establish, and the results are long lasting, educating patients about congee is the best solution to offer for digestive complaints.
+I’ve also discovered how to increase patient compliance by adopting this simple nutritional recommendation.
+Because this habit is easy to establish, and the results are long-lasting, educating patients about congee is the best solution to offer for digestive complaints.
 The results have been so positive they’ve even surprised me.

 Many of my patients report resolution of long-term digestive issues or constipation within one month of eating congee four or five times per week.
 They find this easy to do because this congee method is so easy and delicious.
 With a basic understanding of Chinese herbs such as rou dou kou (nutmeg) and sheng or gan jiang (fresh or dried ginger) it is simple to prescribe personalized congee made with ingredients found in the everyday kitchen with incredible results.